jinnycho/jinnycho-blog/src/writings/hobbies/gallivanting/jinhae.md

 3. **Lack of The Long Term Vision of The City**: If I had the power, I would absolutely make sure that the city leaders preserve the current beauty of the city.
 Unfortunately, they've already massively destroyed a scenic part of the mountain to build apartment buildings, and they've polluted the ocean with shipbuilding infrastructure.
 While I understand the desire for short-term economic gains, I hope for a more far-sighted approach that minimizes the destruction of the existing beauty.

 5. **Younger Generation**: I've noticed that the older folks in Jinhae are generally super chill - just really nice and sweet people.
-But the younger people there aren't as friendly to engage in, for whatever reason.
+But the younger people there aren't as nice to engage in, for whatever reason.
 I hope they lighten up a bit down the road.

 6. **Language**: Most of the people do not speak English.
 While younger folks are more likely to know some English, be ready to use heavily on translation apps to communicate.